Bad Luck Fale: Bullet Club (2013–2025)

-The Rogue General (2019–present)

-On January 28, Fale debuted a new gimmick called "The Rogue General", and started a short feud with Kazuchika Okada.
+On 28 January, Fale debuted a new gimmick called "The Rogue General", and started a short feud with Kazuchika Okada.
 At The New Beginning in Osaka in February 2019, Fale lost to Okada.
 Fale competed in the 2019 New Japan Cup, but was eliminated by Will Ospreay in the first round.
 At the G1 Supercard on 6 April, Fale unsuccessfully competed in the Honor Rumble.
 Fale would embark on a feud (alongside Chase Owens) against the newly arrived Mikey Nicholls and fan favorite Juice Robinson.
 The feud would include Fale unsuccessfully challenging for Juice's IWGP United States Championship before beating Mikey with his usually ineffective signature move, the Grenade.
 Fale would then compete in the 2019 G1 Climax in the A block, ending with 8 points, therefore failing to advance to the finals.
 Later that year he would team with Chase Owens in the World Tag League.
 They finished the tournament with 6 wins and 9 losses, failing to advance to the finals.
 At Wrestle Kingdom 14, Fale wrestled on both nights.
 The first night, he teamed with Bullet Club (Kenta, Chase Owens & Yujiro Takahashi) in a loss to Chaos (Hirooki Goto, Tomohiro Ishii, Toru Yano & Yoshi-Hashi).
 He then participated in a 5-team gauntlet for the NEVER Openweight 6-Man Tag Team Championship on night two's pre-show, in which he, Chase Owens & Yujiro Takahashi were eliminated by Chaos's Tomohiro Ishii, Yoshi-Hashi & Robbie Eagles.